This post may contain affiliate links. Please see my disclosure policy for details.

 The Bara Imambara was built by the fourth Nawab of Awadh, Asaf-ud-Daula (try to pronounce that!) in 1784.

-It was built as a relief project for a famine which struck the city around this time.
+It was built as a relief project for a famine that struck the city around this time.
 It’s also a place of worship for Muslims and is still active today.

 I saw some guides providing tours but these were mostly in Hindi.
 I decided to explore on my own and I had just as much fun.

-Tip: Be sure to pick up a ‘foreigner’ combined ticket for 500 rupees.
+Tip: Be sure to pick up a ‘foreigner’ combined attractions ticket.
 This will get you access to most of the major tourist sites.

 After you’ve explored the bottom be sure to walk up to the famous Labyrinth at the top!